 Media Production, Consumption and Sharing

 Technological advances are resulting in a complex media ecosystem, in which streaming media can reach a variety of end-devices using a heterogeneous set of delivery methods.
 Such development allows ubiquitous media consumption, where users consume digital content via a connected ecosystem of devices, whenever they want and wherever they are.
 Still many challenges remain at the production, distribution, and user levels.
-DIS is developing novel mechanisms for group-based consumption, enriching, and sharing of media content.
+The group is developing novel mechanisms for group-based consumption, enriching, and sharing of media content.
 This results in research breakthroughs such as the use of AI and immersive media technologies for improving the way audiences experience media and cultural heritage production tools for facilitating “on demand” temporal media-based compilations for multi-screen consumption of media, communication infrastructures that enable rich media-based shared experiences, optimization algorithms for ubiquitous rendering of media based on the user context and intention, and seminal works on secondary screens and social TV.Read more